max-kuk/max-kuk.github.io/content/homepage/about.md

 ## Self Introduction

-<p>I am Maksim Kukushkin, student at University of Lepzig and Milan at Information Systems Institute and Computer Science Department respectevly.
-At the same time I am a Data Science working student at <a href="https://check24.de">CHECK24 GmbH</a>.
-<br>I am currently writing my master's thesis, titled as "Flight price prediction in the context of European low-cost airlines," at  <a href="https://nmi.informatik.uni-leipzig.de/ml-group/">Machine Learning Group at the University of Leipzig</a> under the supervision of <a href="http://ti.informatik.uni-leipzig.de/ml-group/staff/thomas-schmid/">Dr. Thomas Schmid</a>.
+Hello!
+I am Maksim Kukushkin, a recent graduate from the <a href="https://uni-leipzig.de/en/">University of Leipzig</a>.
+I am currently working as a research assistant in the <a href="https://nmi.informatik.uni-leipzig.de/ml-group/">Machine Learning Group at the University of Leipzig</a>, where I analyse hyperspectral data, implementing an algorithm to classify diseases in seeds of different crops.
-							In my spare time I participate in various artificial intelligence challenges as a member of the university team and visit machine learning tech-talks in Leipzig.<br/>
-						You can find out more information about me and my projects below.
+Machine Learning Group at the University of Leipzig You can find out more information about me and my projects below.
 Please click <a href="mailto:max.kukushkin@pm.me">here</a> if you would like to get in touch. </p>

 ## Education